-- the reasons why they feel that the complaint has not been fully investigated - which element(s) of their complaint remain unresolved, an - what outcome they are seeking from the complaint review panel.
+- The reasons why they feel that the complaint has not been fully investigated - · Which element(s) of their complaint remain unresolved, and - What outcome they are seeking from the complaint review panel.

-The complainant must make their request within 10 term-time days of receiving the outcome letter from the earlier stage or it will not be considered, except in exceptional circumstances.
+The complainant must make their request within 10 school working days of receiving the outcome letter from the earlier stage or it will not be considered, except in exceptional circumstances.
 Requests received outside of this time frame will only be considered if exceptional circumstances apply and are explained at the same time that the request for escalation is received.
-The chair of the trust board will determine whether an out of time request for a review panel shall be accepted.
+The Chair of the Trust Board will determine whether an out of time request for a review panel shall be accepted.
 The complainant will be provided with reasons if their request is not allowed.
 Where the chair is unable to act, their appointed deputy shall do so in their absence.

-The trust shared service team member responsible for complaints will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email), within 5 term-time days.
+The trust team member responsible for complaints will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email), within 5 school working days.